vmware-tanzu/velero/docs/build-from-scratch.md

 ```

 To push your image to a registry, use `make push`.

+### Keeping the Heptio registry tag

+If you don't wish to push your image to your own registry (not changing `$REGISTRY`), but simply want to build it locally with the Heptio tag, *you need to modify the deployment file that are using.* This is either `examples/azure/00-ark-deployment.yaml` if you're using Azure, or `examples/common/10-deployment.yaml` for all other cloud providers.

+Because the existing deployment files reference `gcr.io/heptio-images/ark:latest`, and Kubernetes handles the `latest` tag with the `imagePullPolicy` of "Always", your Ark deployment will pull from the Heptio image registry instead of using the local image.
+In order to use your local image, you'll need to specify a `$VERSION` tag (consistent with the value in the `Makefile`).
+If your `$VERSION` is "v0.3.3", for example, you need to set `spec.template.spec.containers[*].image` in your deployment file to be `gcr.io/heptio0images/ark:v0.3.3`.

 ## 3. Run
 When running Heptio Ark, you will need to account for the following (all of which are handled in the [`/examples`][6] manifests):